Skip to main content

 Blog

-What is the Difference Between Retargeting and Remarketing?
+What Is the Difference Between Retargeting and Remarketing?

 Written by Erik J. Olson on .
 Posted in .

-Home > Blog > What is the Difference Between Retargeting and Remarketing?
+Home > Blog > What Is the Difference Between Retargeting and Remarketing?

 If you have never heard of retargeting and remarketing, you might be inclined to say they are the same thing.
 However, if you are paying for advertising on the web, you should be aware of some key differences.
 Continue reading to see the differences between retargeting and remarketing.
 If you need help with either, contact the professionals at Array Digital.